-Pay for performance

-We emphasize pay for performance and align executive compensation with the Company's business objectives and performance, and the creation of shareholder value.

-Benefit plans

-The Company offers its executive officers only modest perquisites that are supported by a business interest and are consistent with broadbased benefit plans available to other employees.

-No hedging or pledging of stock

-Executive officers are prohibited from entering into hedging or pledging transactions or trading in puts, calls or other derivatives of the Company's Common Stock or otherwise engaging in short sales of Common Stock of the Company.

-Post-vesting holding requirement

-Beginning with awards granted in fiscal year 2022, Company executives must retain for at least one year the net shares received on the vesting of Restricted Stock Units, which encourages alignment of executives' long-term incentives with the interests of shareholders.

-Threshold performance metrics

-Incentive-based compensation is at risk and payable only if certain threshold performance metrics are achieved.

-Stock ownership guidelines

-The Board and Company executives are subject to stock ownership requirements that encourage alignment with the interests of shareholders.

-No re-pricing of options

-Under the terms of the equity plan, the re-pricing of underwater options is prohibited absent shareholder approval.

-Annual advisory vote

-Annual advisory vote on executive compensation provides shareholders with a direct opportunity to express their opinion regarding the Company's executive pay practices.

-No excise tax gross-ups

-The Company does not provide "golden parachute" excise tax gross-ups upon a change in control of the Company.

-Clawback policy

-Incentive compensation for each of the named executive officers (NEOs) may be subject to recoupment in the event the Company restates its reported financial results.

-Double-trigger change of control agreements

-The Company's change of control agreements with its executives contain a "double trigger" feature.

-Capped incentive compensation

-Executive incentive compensation is capped avoiding excessive risktasking and limiting to a reasonable level the amount of total performance-based compensation paid.
+Pay for performance We emphasize pay for performance and align executive compensation with the Company's business objectives and performance, and the creation of long-term shareholder value.
+Threshold performance metrics Incentive-based compensation is at risk and payable only if certain threshold performance metrics are achieved.
+No excise tax gross-ups The Company does not provide "golden parachute" excise tax gross-ups upon a change in control of the Company.
+Benefit plans The Company offers its executive officers only modest perquisites that are supported by a business interest and are consistent with broad-based benefit plans available to other employees.
+Stock ownership guidelines Directors and Company executives are subject to stock ownership requirements that encourage alignment with the interests of shareholders.
+Clawback policy Incentive compensation for each of the named executive officers (NEOs) may be subject to recoupment in the event the Company restates its reported financial results.
+No hedging or pledging of stock Executive officers are prohibited from entering into hedging or pledging transactions or trading in puts, calls or other derivatives of the Company's Common Stock or otherwise engaging in short sales of Common Stock of the Company.
+No re-pricing of options Under the terms of the equity plan, the re-pricing of underwater options is prohibited absent shareholder approval.
+Double-trigger change of control agreements The Company's change of control agreements with its executives contain a "double trigger" feature.
+Post-vesting holding requirement Beginning with awards granted in fiscal year 2022, Company executives must retain for at least one year the net shares received on the vesting of Restricted Stock Units, which aligns executives' long-term incentives with the interests of shareholders.
+Annual advisory vote Annual advisory vote on executive compensation provides shareholders with a direct opportunity to express their opinion regarding the Company's executive pay practices.
+Capped incentive compensation Executive incentive compensation is capped avoiding excessive risk-tasking and limiting to a reasonable level the amount of total performance-based compensation paid.